 I'm Katherine Hanson -

 I am a Registered Trauma-Informed Yoga Teacher, holding both a certification in trauma-focused somatic care and a 200-hour Yoga Alliance certification.
-I specialize in helping my clients to use the body to heal the mind and calm the nervous system as they seek to overcome stress and heal from trauma.
+I also hold a certification in teaching Children's Yoga with a Trauma-Informed focus, and am a member of the International Association of Yoga Therapists.
+I specialize in helping clients - whether they be adults, youth, or entire organizations - learn to begin to use the body to heal the mind and calm the nervous system as they seek to better manage stress and overcome debilitating effects of trauma.
 I am passionate about working with individuals to give them the keys to their own health and healing by cultivating mindfulness and joy through movement.

 And here is my journey...

 I started out in life as a water lover, a dancer, a singer, a writer, and an environmentalist.
 As a young girl, nothing made me happier than to sing and dance to music and immerse myself underwater.
 I always had my head in a book, and found great creative freedom in journaling and writing short stories.
 And somehow I was able to innately see how unjustly our environment and many animal species were treated by our man-made world, and I frequently wrote to my local senator asking him to support legislation to protect the environment, particularly the oceans and the marine mammals that live in its seas.
 I was unapologetically, and fiercely, myself.

 As time went on, however, there were many who thought that it wasn’t enough for me to just be who I was and pursue my inherent gifts.
 In the years that followed, I suffered from eating disorders and extreme anxiety from the constant pressure to be thin, perfect, fast in a pool, and from fear of my father’s abuse.